 Managing Test Anxiety

-Some nervousness is normal and can actually enhance performance.
-Deep breathing exercises between sections help maintain composure.
-Trust your preparation—the work you’ve done will carry you through.
+Some nervousness is normal.
+Deep breathing between sections helps maintain composure.
+Trust your preparation.

 After the Test: What Comes Next

 Scores are typically available within 2-3 weeks.
-Review your results carefully to understand your composite scores.
-If you didn’t meet your target scores, remember that you can retake the test after a 180-day waiting period, up to two retakes (three total attempts).
+If you didn’t meet targets, you can retake after 180 days, up to two retakes (three total attempts).

-Your AFOQT scores, combined with your GPA, interview performance, and other factors, determine your competitiveness for rated and non-rated positions.
-A strong AFOQT score opens doors, but it’s part of a comprehensive evaluation process.
+Your AFOQT scores, combined with your GPA, interview performance, and other factors, determine competitiveness for rated and non-rated positions.

 Final Thoughts

 The AFOQT is challenging but absolutely conquerable with proper preparation.
-Thousands of candidates succeed each year, and with dedicated study and smart strategies, you can join them.
+Thousands of candidates succeed each year.
 Start early, practice consistently, and maintain confidence in your abilities.